highesttt/OpenInEditor-Raycast/README.md

 This Raycast extension allows you to open directories in your preferred code editor directly from Raycast.\
 It scans a specified root folder for projects (folders containing `.gitignore` files are counted as projects) and provides a list of these projects for quick access.\
 The first time you run the extension, it will take some time to scan the root folder and cache the results.
-Subsequent runs will be faster as it uses cached data.
+Subsequent runs will be faster as it uses cached data.\
+\
+You can also search for projects by name, folder, or language by using the following search terms:
+- `@{folder}` or `folder:{folder}`: Search by folder name
+- `#{language}` or `lang:{language}`: Search by programming language or extension

 ## Requirements 📝